Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to coronavirus.

 You can find out more about the work of the APPG here.

-Lenders were supposed to do this by 1 September this year, but due to the coronavirus pandemic, they have been given an additional three months to act.
-A spokesman for the (FCA) said: “Our rules based on pre-Covid-19 conditions require firms to write to those who may be eligible letting them know they may be able switch their mortgage.
+Lenders were supposed to do this by 1 September this year, but due to the coronavirus pandemic, they have been given longer to act.

 You can find out more about the FCA’s changes to mortgage lending rules for mortgage prisoners here.